Skip to content

 I offer my opinions on politics in columns in The Regional Newspaper and on my mainstream news website, SuburbanChicagoland.com, a high-traffic site indexed by Google News.

 What did I learn about politics?
 You will never agree with a politician or elected official 100 percent of the time.
 Sometimes they do things you don’t like or disagree with.
-But the good ones always stay focussed on the issues, not on personalities.
+But the good ones always stay focused on the issues, not on personalities.
 Some, however, are so vicious and dishonest that they are simply reprehensible, like Orland Park Mayor Keith Pekau.

-I moved to Orland park at the end of 1985 and immediately fell in love with this community.
+I moved to Orland Park at the end of 1985 and immediately fell in love with this community.
 I have been covering our village ever since, writing each week and sharing my opinions on what I see happening.

 I launched my media consulting business and continued to write Opinion Analysis for community and regional newspapers.
 I rarely write about anyone who is a client.
 But, if I do, I ALWAYS state that I work for them so that you, the reader, know where I am coming from.
 It’s called transparency.